Revasz/yiimp/ForkChangelog.md

 [![Build Status](https://travis-ci.org/Revasz/yiimp.svg?branch=AllBranchesMerged)](https://travis-ci.org/Revasz/yiimp)

-As of march, 2018 this fork is **100% compatible** with [*"tpruvot's yiimp"*](https://github.com/tpruvot/yiimp/tree/next).
+As of march, 2018 this fork is **100% compatible** with [*tpruvot's yiimp*](https://github.com/tpruvot/yiimp/tree/next).

-This means, if you don't want to use all changes, that I made, you can fork from [*"tpruvot"*](https://github.com/tpruvot/yiimp/tree/next)<br/>
+This means, if you don't want to use all changes, you can fork from [*tpruvot*](https://github.com/tpruvot/yiimp/tree/next)<br/>
-and apply only the changes from my corresponding branches per pull request.
+and merge only the patches you want from the corresponding branches of this fork.

-Or you can just use one of my branches with the changes you want<br/>
+Or you can fork from me and just use one of my branches, with the changes you want, as your default *master*<br/>
-because they are are *"up-to-date"* with [*"tpruvot's"*](https://github.com/tpruvot/yiimp/tree/next) commits.
+They are all, with some delay, *up-to-date* with [*tpruvot's*](https://github.com/tpruvot/yiimp/tree/next) commits.

-If you want the *"full-package"*, use this branch [*("AllBranchesMerged")*](https://github.com/Revasz/yiimp/tree/AllBranchesMerged) as your default/master.
+If you want the *full-package*, use [*AllBranchesMerged*](https://github.com/Revasz/yiimp/tree/AllBranchesMerged) as your default *master*.

-This fork is a *"work-in-progress"* project and can, but doesn't have to, contain untested code from time to time.<br/>
+This fork is a *work-in-progress* project and can, but doesn't have to, contain untested code from time to time.<br/>
 Use with caution.